ganyicz/bond/docs/index.md

 - Automatically imports Bond functions like `mount`
 - Defers the execution of the script until Alpine.js is initialized
 - Ensures the script is only executed once, even if the component is used multiple times on a page
+- Isolates the scope of the component, preventing leakage of variables defined outside the component
 - Binds the state and methods to where the `{{ $attributes }}` are placed, so you don't need to use `x-data` to intiliaze the component

 ### JSX-like attribute syntax